 Chardon is a somewhat small city located in the state of Ohio.
 With a population of 5,159 people and four constituent neighborhoods, Chardon is the 259th largest community in Ohio.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chardon is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Chardon is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Chardon who work in sales jobs (18.61%), office and administrative support (17.68%), and management occupations (10.56%).
+Overall, Chardon is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Chardon who work in office and administrative support (13.76%), sales jobs (9.48%), and food service (9.21%).

-The overall education level of Chardon citizens is substantially higher than the typical US community, as 29.67% of adults in Chardon have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Chardon is somewhat higher than in the average US city of 21.84%: 28.57% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Chardon in 2010 was $27,100, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $108,400 for a family of four.
+The per capita income in Chardon in 2018 was $34,862, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $139,448 for a family of four.
 However, Chardon contains both very wealthy and poor people as well.

 The most common language spoken in Chardon is English.
-Other important languages spoken here include Serbo-Croatian and Other Indo-European.
+Other important languages spoken here include Serbo-Croatian and Slavic languages.